ember-learn/guides-source/guides/release/components-update/component-state.md

 }
 ```

-Next, we'll update the template to turn the click handler into a function that passes the amount as an argument.
+Next, we'll update the template to turn the click handler into a function that passes an amount (for example, 1 and -1) in as an argument, using the fn helper.

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="-3,+4,-5,+6"}
 <p>{{this.count}}</p>